 \section{Equivalence between triangle-locality of $P_u(a,b,c)$ and existence of a suitable $q_u(i,j,k,t)$}

-Here, we prove that $P_u(a,b,c)$ is triangle-local if and only if there exists at least one distribution $q_u(i,j,k,t)$ satisfying the positivity conditions given in Appendix~\ref{app:polytope} and such that both $q_u^+(i,j,k)$ and $q_u^-(i,j,k)$ are triangle-local.
+Here, we prove that $P_u(a,b,c)$ is triangle local if and only if there exists at least one distribution $q_u(i,j,k,t)$ satisfying the positivity conditions given in Section~\ref{app:polytope} and such that both $q_u^+(i,j,k)$ and $q_u^-(i,j,k)$ are triangle local.